systemcarl/folio/README.md

 }
 ```

-The theme definitions can define colour palettes, scale values, backgrounds, and
+The theme definitions can define colour palettes, scale values, backgrounds,
-typography.
-Fonts are defined per theme; palettes, scales, backgrounds, and
+typography, and other graphics.
+Fonts are defined per theme; palettes, scales,
-typography are defined per section.
-Colour values, size values, and typography
+backgrounds, typography, and graphics are defined per section.
+Colour values,
-fonts are expected to be keys associated with the theme applicable palette,
+size values, and typography fonts are expected to be keys associated with the
+theme applicable palette, scale, or fonts, respectively.
+If SVG images are
+sourced in backgrounds or graphics, SVG element colour can be defined by
-scale, or fonts, respectively.
-An example theme definition can be found in the
+mapping element class names to colour palette keys.
+An example theme definition
-[theme](src/lib/utils/theme.ts) utility file, along with expected type
+can be found in the [theme](src/lib/utils/theme.ts) utility file, along with
-definitions.
+expected type definitions.

 ## Deployment
 The built [*SvelteKit*](https://kit.svelte.dev/docs/kit) server-side application